quantumlib/OpenFermion/README.rst

 `docker folder
 <https://github.com/quantumlib/OpenFermion/tree/master/docker>`__.
 The Docker image provides a virtual environment configured with OpenFermion and select plugins pre-installed.
-The Docker installation can be run on any operating system (yes, even Windows).
+The Docker installation should run on any operating system (even Windows).

 Developer install
 -----------------